cghiaus/dm4bem_book/_sources/intro.md

 __Quick overview__

 The workflow is presented in the Jupyter Notebook on [inputs and simulation](tutorials/pd05simulation.ipynb).
+A Pyhton [script](tutorials/pd05simulation.ipynb#script) synthesis the workflow.

 __Prerequisites__